 What is an automated reporting system?

-An automated reporting system helps managers to organize their sales data and share monthly, quarterly, and annual reports on a scheduled basis, without having to manually update the data.
-The platform uses rules set up previously by the manager to automatically update the data.
+An automated reporting system helps managers to organize their data and share monthly, quarterly, and annual reports on a scheduled basis, without having to manually update the data.
+Using a system like this, you can create automated reports that will update periodically based on predefined rules, using real-time data.

 Benefits of automated reports in sales

-In the next paragraph we’ll show you an example of an automated reporting process using Intersect Labs.
+In the next paragraph we’ll show you an example of an automated sales report using Intersect Labs.

 Quarterly sales reports